-- Ensure that the concern is reported to the patient's RMO, and that this is discussed with the Clinical Team who should discuss issues with the patient whenever possible - Record the concern / event in RiO - Report the concern to the Social Work Service - Complete a DATIX report which will provide a prompt in relation to Adult Support and Protection and which will be automatically passed to the Social Work Team Leader - Complete PREVENT referral form and forward to Social Work Service - Inform the Security Director, who is the PREVENT Lead.
+- Ensure that the concern is reported to the patient's RMO, and that this is discussed with the Clinical Team who should discuss issues with the patient whenever possible. - Record the concern / event in RiO. - Report the concern to the Social Work Service. - Complete a DATIX report which will provide a prompt in relation to Adult Support and Protection and which will be automatically passed to the Social Work Team Leader. - Complete PREVENT referral form and forward to Social Work Service. - Inform the Director of Security, Estates & Resilience, who is the PREVENT Lead.